 Student notification of repayment

 A notification letter outlining the amount returned to the federal programs will be mailed to the student's permanent address.
-The Office of Financial Aid at Molloy College will return funds on the student's behalf to the appropriate federal aid programs, and as a result may subsequently bill the student's bursar account.
+The Office of Financial Aid at Molloy University will return funds on the student's behalf to the appropriate federal aid programs, and as a result may subsequently bill the student's bursar account.
 A statement reflecting these charges will be sent to the student.
 The student is responsible for all charges and overpayments resulting from a Return of Title IV calculation.
 Repayment to federal aid programs Federal regulations require that the following aid programs be subject to the repayment calculation in the following order if the student did not attend 60% of the term:

 - Federal Direct Loans: Unsubsidized

 Federal regulations provide that 50% of the unearned amount of all federal grants is protected by the federal calculation.
 Any grant amount subject to repayment is returned by the Office of Financial Aid at Molloy University, and that amount will be billed to the student's bursar account as a debt to the Molloy University.
 School and student responsibility for return of unearned federal funds The student and the school are both responsible for returning unearned federal financial aid to the federal government.
 The student will be billed for any amount due as a result of the return of federal aid funds (R2T4) calculation.

 School and student responsibilities in regard to the R2T4 Policy & Process